 - Follow and support (financially if you have the means or in any way you can) Indigenous-led organizations, businesses, and folks working on the ground.
 A few organizations and initiatives that may be of interest include Indigenous Climate Action, Yellowhead Institute, the Union of BC Indian Chiefs, the Tiny House Warriors, and the Gitimd’en Checkpoint Camp.
 We’d love to hear about others that resonate with you.

-Events and activities you can attend or support on September 30:
+Events and activities you can attend or support

 If you are seeking concrete actions to take, the educational resources below may be helpful: